aherlihy/Monary/doc/examples/update.rst

 This example shows you how to use Monary's ``update`` command to modify documents already in MongoDB.

-Any values that can be used to form a "selectors" for remove can also form be used to form selectors for update.
-Similarly any values used to form documents for insert can be used to from documents for update.
+Any value that can be used for insert or remove, can be used in update.

-Similarly to :doc:`remove </examples/remove>` a single Monary update command runs a MongoDB update commands for each element in the data arrays.
+Similar to :doc:`remove </examples/remove>`, a single Monary update command runs a MongoDB update commands for each element in the data arrays.

 .. seealso::